galesburgchorus/galesburgchorus.github.io/index.md

 singing with the Chorus.
 For more information about singing with us, or if you would like to make a tax-deductable contribution, contact us.

-Rehearsals for the Spring 2015 concert begin on Monday, January 12 at the Jay Rehearsal Hall at Knox College.
+Rehearsals are in the Jay Rehearsal Hall at Knox College on Mondays at 7 pm.
+Rehearsals for the Spring 2015 concert begin on January 12.